 There exists a tradition among lawyers and and property purchasers to establish a sales price for fiscal purposes.
 This

-sales price.
-This really amount to false statements to tax authorities.
+actual sales price.
+This really amount to false statements

 This is tax evasion of the most bold sort because a little investigation can usually determine the real sales price.
 After all, a lot of the properties have been advertised and the amount clearly stated.